dhinojosa/scala-implicits-katacoda/02_scala_implicitly/step1.md

 `scala -cp target com.xyzcorp.MyApp`{{execute}}

 Notice that the Ice Cream Flavor is `Rainbow Sherbet`.
-This has the potential to be overridden.
+But, this has the potential to be overridden.